-We are calling for a minimum unit price (MUP) for alcohol to save lives, lower rates of alcohol-related illness and reduce the burden of cheap alcohol on our society.
+The Alcohol Health Alliance is calling for a minimum unit price (MUP) for alcohol across the UK, to save lives, cut crime, save money and reduce pressure on our NHS and emergency services.

 What is the problem?

-Alcohol is 60% more affordable than it was in 1980, and strong alcohol products are being sold for pocket money prices up and down the UK.
+Alcohol is being sold at pocket money prices up and down the UK.
+The affordability of supermarket beer has gone up 188% since 1987; for wine and spirits the figure is 131%.
 Supermarket own-brand vodkas and high-strength ciders are typically the cheapest on offer.
-For example, a recent AHA review of prices found 3-litre bottles of 7.5% ABV cider, which contain the same amount of alcohol as 22 shots of vodka, being sold for just £3.50, or 16p per unit.
+For example, a recent AHA review of prices found 3-litre bottles of 7.5% ABV cider, which contain the same amount of alcohol as 22 shots of vodka, being sold for just £3.59, or 16p per unit.

 The cheaper alcohol is, the more people drink, and the more alcohol-related harm is done.
 Recent trends in alcohol-related harm are worrying – in England over the last decade, alcohol-related hospital admissions have increased by 64%, and the number of people diagnosed with alcohol-related cancer has gone up by 8%.